zephyrproject-rtos/trusted-firmware-m/docs/platform/arm/rss/rss_provisioning.rst

 GUK, CM provisioning key, CM code-encryption key, the root-of-trust public key and the CM config.
 To provision these fields, The firmware must first receive a provisioning bundle via a debugger.
-This bundle must be placed at the start of VM0.
+This bundle must be placed at the start of VM0 + an offset the size of the OTP DMA ICS (usually 0x400).
 This bundle contains the keys and also code to perform the provisioning such as a driver for the LCM, and a function to randomly generate the HUK via the CryptoCell TRNG.
 The chip must then enter secure provisioning mode by setting the SP_ENABLE register.
 This causes a reset (but does not clear the RSE SRAMs), and allows access to the RTL key by exporting it to the KMU, though in secure provisioning mode the ability to debug the RSE is disabled, to prevent disclosure of the decrypted provisioning bundle values.
 The RSE will then decrypt and authenticate the bundle using the RTL key.
 Under TCI mode the RTL key is zeroed, the bundle generation tool must use a zeroed key to encrypt and sign the bundle.
 Once the CM provisioning bundle has been unpacked, the RSE will execute the code which will provision the CM provisioning data into OTP.
 The RSE must be cold-reset, which will disable secure provisioning mode.
 If ``TFM_DUMMY_PROVISIONING`` is enabled the reset will happen automatically, else the external provisioning device should read the provisioning state from the GPIO/PSI (which is set via the ``rss_sysctrl`` register) and perform the reset.

 After the cold reset, the RSE will automatically transition to Device Manufacturer provisioning state "DM" as the LCM hardware state-machine reads the